 - backing: Specifies the volume backing.
 This setting is very provider specific.
-Valid values: ebs, s3, vmdk, vdi, raw, gcow2, lvm required - partitions: A map of the partitions that should be created on the volume. - type: The partitioning scheme to use.
+Valid values: ebs, s3, vmdk, vdi, raw required - partitions: A map of the partitions that should be created on the volume. - type: The partitioning scheme to use.
 When using none, only root can be specified as a partition.
 Valid values: none, gpt, msdos required - root: Configuration of the root partition. required - size: The size of the partition.
-Valid values: Any datasize specification up to TB (e.g. 5KiB, 1MB, 6TB). required - mode: Set the mode bits of the mount point, e.g. '1777' for /tmp - filesystem: The filesystem of the partition.
+Valid values: Any datasize specification up to TB (e.g. 5KiB, 1MB, 6TB). required - filesystem: The filesystem of the partition.
 When choosing xfs, the xfsprogs package will need to be installed.
-Valid values: ext2, ext3, ext4, xfs required - format\command: Command to format the partition with.
+Valid values: ext2, ext3, ext4, xfs required - format_command: Command to format the partition with.
 This optional setting overrides the command bootstrap-vz would normally use to format the partition.
-The command is specified as a string array where each option/argument is an item in that array (much like the commands plugin). optional The following variables are available: - {fs}: The filesystem of the partition. - {device\path}: The device path of the partition. - {size}: The size of the partition. - {mount\opts}: Options to mount the partition with.
-This optional setting overwrites the default option list bootstrap-vz would normally use to mount the partition (defaults).
-The List is specified as a string array where each option/argument is an item in that array. optional Here some examples: - nodev - nosuid - noexec - journal\ioprio=3
+The command is specified as a string array where each option/argument is an item in that array (much like the commands plugin). optional The following variables are available: - {fs}: The filesystem of the partition. - {device_path}: The device path of the partition. - {size}: The size of the partition.

-The default command used by bootstrap-vz is ['mkfs.{fs}', '{device\path}'].
+The default command used by boostrap-vz is ['mkfs.{fs}', '{device_path}'].

 - boot: Configuration of the boot partition.
-All settings equal those of the root partition. optional - swap: Configuration of the swap partition.
-Since the swap partition has its own filesystem you can only specify the size for this partition. optional - additional\path: Configuration of additional partitions. (e.g. /var/tmp) All settings equal those of the root partition.
+The three settings equal those of the root partition. optional - swap: Configuration of the swap partition.
+Since the swap partition has its own filesystem you can only specify the size for this partition. optional

 '''

 volume:

 backing: vdi

 partitions:

 type: msdos

 boot:

 filesystem: ext2

 size: 32MiB

 root:

 filesystem: ext4

 size: 864MiB

+swap:

+size: 128MiB

 '''